Evdawg/Project_3_Mosquito-borne_Diseases/README.md

 2) Right-click the Project_3 Database and select "Query Tool"
 3) Above the Query tool text input window, click "Open File"
 4) Open the Project_3_tables_schema.sql file here.
 Execute the query here to populate tables.
-5) Manually import the CSV files from the Data folder by right-clicking each table in pgAdmin and selecting "Import/Export Data..."
+5) Manually import the CSV files outputted from "dropping_column_1.ipynb" in the Data folder by right-clicking each table in pgAdmin and selecting "Import/Export Data..."
 6) Confirm all data imported by running SELECT * statements in pgAdmin query window.
 ```